Updated December 2020

-Tconnect, an app-based, on-demand service in partnership with TCAT and app develper HyperCommute, launched Aug.
+Tconnect, an app-based, on-demand and call-in service offered by TCAT with app developer HyperCommute, launched Aug.
 30 to serve riders on Saturdays and Sundays in the northeast part of TCAT’s service area.
 A little over three months later, the program is now seeking valuable insights from riders to help improve and grow the service.

-To register for the afternoon or evening meetings please visit:
+To register for the afternoon or evening meetings on Thurs., Dec.
+10: